ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

 ```

 The `clientCertificateName` variable will be used as the name of the certificate in Key Vault.
 The `clientCertificatePassword` variable will be used to import the certificate with its private key.
 Normally this would be a secret in e.g. a variable group, but for the sake of this example, I've put it directly in the pipeline.

+>TODO: if cert already in key vault, skip to...

 #### Secure File